-In many countries across the globe, lightning accounts for a large share of line tripping and is linked to both season and specific region.
+In many countries, lightning accounts for a large share of line tripping and is linked to both season and specific region.
 Based on the physical processes involved, lightning induced overvoltages fall into one of two broad categories: those caused by direct strike to towers, shield wire or conductor; and those where lightning strikes the ground near lines, generating an induced overvoltage on conductors.
 Experience demonstrates that the former imposes a far greater hazard and that the latter most threatens lines of 35 kV or below.

 Based on where a line is hit, overvoltages from direct lightning strike are also of two types.
 In the first case, lightning strikes a point on the tower or shield wire and the resulting current causes its potential to ground to rise significantly.
 When this difference in potential between lightning strike point and conductor exceeds the lightning impulse discharge voltage of the line’s insulation, flashover or breakdown of the air gap occurs.
 By contrast, should the absolute value of the tower or shield wire potential at the moment of lightning strike be higher than that of the conductor, there is back flashover.
 In the second case, overvoltages generated by lightning bypassing the shield wire and striking the conductor are shielding failures.